girishakk/docitt/README.md

 ## Requirements

-You need Node.js and npm installation on your environment and you can use your appropriate Editor.
+You need Node.js and npm installation on your environment and you can use your appropriate editor.

 ### Installation

-The following command should be able to run after the installation to check current node and npm Version.
+The following command should be able to run after the installation to check current node and npm version.
-Node version should be more than- v8.0.0 & npm should be more than- v6.1.0
+Node version should be more than v8.0.0 & npm should be more than v6.1.0

     $node --version
     v8.10.0